 A popular way for folks to make a media kit is to use an app like Photoshop or Canva.
 Essentially, you would want to decide on a design and plug in all of the above information.

-Read Next: How to Get a Paid Instagram Sponsorship
+Read Next: How Much to Charge for Sponsored Instagram Posts

 Create a Canva Account